PankratzLab/Genvisis-Docs/run-marker-blast-annotation-illumina.md

 You must provide a manifest with probe sequences.

 #### 4: (optional) Marker positions file to override MarkerSet positions with (e.g. for a different genome build) (e.g. markerPositions.txt)
 Use this option if you want to BLAST on a different genome build than that of your project.
-For example, if the project was created in hg37 and the positions in markerPositions.txt are hg37, you can provide an alternative markerPositions file with positions in **hg38** for this part.
+For example, if the project was created in **hg37** and the positions in **markerPositions.txt** are **hg37**, you can provide an alternative markerPositions file with positions in **hg38** for this part.

 #### 5: Number of threads